 We’ve created this space because we’ve seen the great benefit that yoga can bring to a person’s life, whether that is stress reduction, healing, greater capacities for compassion and awareness, or physical benefits like flexibility, strength, pain reduction, or simply a greater ease and comfort in one’s embodiment.
 Yoga makes us happy, and we want to share it!
-Unfortunately, we know that for many populations, yoga is simply not financially accessible to them.
+Unfortunately, we know that for many populations, yoga is simply not accessible.
 We are working to change all that.

-They Yoga Seed Collective started, as most dreams do, with just a few dollars.
-The founders shared their mission and found many community members willing to support them.
-After teaching on and off around Sacramento, a few garage sales were held to raise money for the first month’s rent at our studio space at 14th and E Street.
-We collected the money, along with donations from local yoga studios to supplement our start and we were off.
-Since then we have served thousands of Sacramento County residents and we expect to serve around 12,000 in 2012 alone.
+The Yoga Seed Collective started, as most dreams do, with $50 and a dream of a healthier, more socially just community.
+Fellow for-profit studios, other businesses, and yogis around town were so excited to see the manifestation of our mission that they donated props, shared funds and held garage sales to raise money for the first month’s rent at our studio space at 14th and E Street.
+We collected the money, along with donations from local yoga studios to supplement our start, and we were off!

 Almost as soon as we launch a program, there is demand for more.
 Now is a pivotal time for Yoga Seed.
 By sponsoring one of these developing programs or by donating today, you have a chance to directly affect the outcome of these very special programs.
 By investing in them, you invest in the well being of the neighborhood, the city, and greater awareness, wellness, happiness, stress reduction, pain reduction, healing of relationships, lesser rates of depression and anxiety, and greater harmony and peace on this planet.

-We currently have four directors on our board and are looking for a few more to join.
+We currently have six directors on our board and are looking for a one more to join us.
 To learn more about each of our board members follow this link: Board of Directors.